Dental implants are the next best thing to your own tooth. If you are missing a tooth, there are plenty of reasons to replace it:

 IN THE SECOND STEP, the implant is uncovered and Dr. Stones attaches an extension, called an abutment, to the implant.
 The gum tissue is allowed to heal around the abutment.
 Once healed, the implant and post can now serve as the foundation for your new tooth.

 IN THE THIRD AND FINAL STEP, Dr. Stones makes a custom artificial tooth, called a crown, based on a size, shape, color and fit that will blend with your teeth.
 Once completed, the crown is attached to the implant abutment.

 WHO IS A CANDIDATE?
 If you are in good general health, with healthy gums and a jawbone that can support an implant, this treatment may be an option for you.
 In fact, your health is more of a factor than your age.
 Chronic illnesses, such as diabetes or leukemia, may interfere with healing after surgery.
 And if you use tobacco, you are at greater risk for gum disease, which can weaken the bone and tissues needed to support the implant.

-Your dentist will suggest a home care routine to suit your needs, which will include brushing twice a day and flossing once a day.
+Regular dental visits are essential to the life and long-term success of your implant.
+Some patients are scheduled for professional cleanings two to four times per year.
+Our office will provide you with a dental recall program to ensure the health of your implant and your natural teeth.
+Our reliable staff will suggest a home care routine to suit your needs, which will include brushing twice a day and flossing once a day.
 You may also be advised to use a special toothbrush, an interproximal brush, or a mouth rinse to help prevent cavities and periodontal disease.
 Contact Stones Family Dental, your local Salem dentist to make an appointment today!